contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ### 22.4.2 Provide Temporary Assistance for Essential Needs

 The goal of Church assistance is to temporarily meet basic needs while members strive to become self-reliant.
 Fast-offering assistance is generally used to pay for essential items, such as food and clothing.
 However, it may also be used to pay for housing or utilities.
-It may also be used to pay for personal services such as counseling, medical care, or vocational training.
+It may also be used to pay for personal services such as counseling, medical care, or short-term skills training.

 Church assistance is meant to sustain life—not to maintain lifestyle.
 Members may need support and empathy as they work to reduce or eliminate expenses to better provide for their own needs.